Technology originally developed for soldiers.

 Based on the technology effects on human performance, Stanford football, softball, wrestling and fencing teams began successfully deploying the technology in prototype devices in training and at competitions.

-We are the only company licensed to use Stanford University® intellectual property developed by Heller and Grahn.
+CoolMitt is the exclusive licensee of the Stanford University® intellectual property developed by Dr. Heller and Dr. Grahn